zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 The intention of this attribute is to allow disabling of any local configuration user interface, for example to prevent reset or binding buttons being activated by unauthorised persons in a public building.

+#### SWBuildID Attribute
+The SWBuildIDattribute represents a detailed, manufacturer-specific reference to the version of the software.

 ### Received